robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 - Use autoprefixer to automatically add vendor prefixes.
 - Use reset CSS or normalize CSS.
 - Many css transpilation libraries, like PostCSS, already handle this for you and will transform problematic sections of styles into corresponding safe code based off of targets you provide.

+# How do you serve your pages for feature-constrained browsers?
+## Graceful degradation
+The practice of building an application for modern browsers while ensuring it remains functional in older browsers.
+## Progressive enhancement
+The practice of building an application for a base level of ux, but adding functional enhancements when a browser supports it.
+## Check for feature support
+Use caniuse.com to check for feature support.
+## Feature detection
+Use something like modernizr to check for what features the user's browser supports.